javierarce/arena-manager/README.md

 ### Installation

+> [!IMPORTANT]
+> The plugin is not yet available in the Obsidian community, so you need to install it manually for now

-1. Install the plugin from the community or build it from source.
+1. Install the plugin from source.
 2. Create a new Are.na application at [https://dev.are.na/oauth/applications](https://dev.are.na/oauth/applications) and copy the access token.
 3. Open the settings of the plugin and set the following options:
     - **Personal access token**: Your Are.na Personal Access Token,